Some good news, the Ozone Layer is recuperating

 It seems that the Antarctic ozone hole is slowly but surely reducing in size.
 This is good news and shows that the collective effort in reducing harmful chemicals has produced this positive fact.

-Still, there is also bad news and scientist are still trying to find the reason or reasons for this phenomena.
+Still, there is also bad news and scientist are still trying to find the reason or reasons for these phenomena.
 The ozone near the equator and in the middle latitudes of the globe continues to get thinner.

 All this shows that there is still a considerable dis-balance and we cannot lower our guard.
 We have to realize a healthy ozone layer is vital for all living beings on this earth.
 We need it to survive.